-This article was written by Philip Whittome of the Guildhall Wadokai in London (great club and a lovely group of people).
+This article was written by Philip Whittome of the Stour Valley Karate Club in Suffolk (www.svkc.co.uk).
 The aim of this article is to give people who do not speak Japanese a better understanding of the correct pronunciation etc of the Japanese terms that are used in everyday karate training.
 I think that is a great piece of writing that is very informative and very easy to follow.

-Philip read Japanese at Cambridge and graduated with a Double First class degree.
-He also studied for a year at Keio University in Tokyo and Nanzan University in Nagoya .
+Philip read Japanese at Cambridge University and graduated with a Double First class degree.
+He also studied for a year at Keio University in Tokyo and Nanzan University in Nagoya in Japan.
 Philip trained in Wado-Ryu at Meiji University in Tokyo during this period, and was later on the Cambridge University karate team (Shotokan).
-He then took a break from karate for a number of years, but is now currently studying under Ken Harrison (4th dan) at the Guildhall Wadokai in London , part of the East London Wadokai, and is now an assistant instructor with Geoff Price of the Stour Valley Karate Club, part of the Wado Karate Federation.
+He then took a break from karate for a number of years, but studied for 10 years under Ken Harrison (5th dan) at the Guildhall Wadokai in London, part of the East London Wadokai, and is now an assistant instructor with Geoff Price of the Stour Valley Karate Club, part of the Wado Karate Federation.

 If any of you would like to contact Philip he can be emailed at: email@example.com

 I feel sure that you'll enjoy and learn from this article and I'm very grateful to Philip for allowing us to feature it on this site.

 All the best,

 In Part 1 we looked at basic Japanese pronunciation and counting.
 In Part 2 we'll look at the meaning of the kata names, some very basic grammar, and some bits of words to build up your vocabulary.